How to Break 11 Common Bad Habits for Good

 The Habit: Slouching

-Why you do it: You may have slouched when growing up because you were self-conscious or taller than others or developed breasts before your peers, and the posture stuck.
-Or you might just be tired.
+Why you might do it: You may have slouched when growing up because you were self-conscious or taller than others or developed breasts before your peers, and the posture stuck.
+Or you might just be tired and stressed (understandable).

 The Habit: Nail Biting